jkitchin/jupyterlab_discord/README.md

 ![image](./settings.png)

 This relies on having [WidgetBot](https://widgetbot.io/) setup on your server.
+You need to add the WidgetBot to your Discord server first - see [Adding the Bot](https://docs.widgetbot.io/tutorial/#adding-the-bot) for instructions.
 You use the /html-embed command in Discord to find the server and channel numbers.

 ## Requirements